Brewers clinch 3rd NL Central title in 6 seasons despite loss to Cardinals and with help from Braves

 TRAINER’S ROOM

 Cardinals: LHP JoJo Romero (knee tendinitis), who went on the injured list on Sept.
-4, won’t be with the team in Milwaukee, manager Oliver Marmol said.
+4, won’t be with the team in Milwaukee, Marmol said.

 Brewers: Placed RHP Trevor Megill on the paternity list and recalled RHP Colin Rea from Triple-A Nashville.